katersonnbert/gitnotes/docker.md

         docker push [dockerhubUsername]/[reponame]:[tagname]

-- enter a container at startup to look around
+- enter a container at startup to look around for any setup problems.
+This will not start the service since the `entrypoint` is overwritten by executing `/bin/bash`.
+The container can be left by typing in `exit`.

+        docker run --entrypoint=/bin/bash